mrmeizongo/Xpilot/README.md

 | SCL |  A5   |
 | SDA |  A4   |

-Connect receiver to Arduino Nano as shown below
+Connect receiver to Arduino Nano as shown below.
+This can be changed in [BoardConfig.h](lib/BoardConfig/src/BoardConfig.h).
+However changing the input pin numbers will require some modification to the PinChangeInterrupt library.

 |    CHANNEL    | PIN |
 | :-----------: | :-: |